iKevinY/EulerPy/README.rst

 See `this blog post`_ for insight into the development process.

-EulerPy uses `click`_ as a dependency for its CLI functionality.
+EulerPy uses `Click`_ as a dependency for its CLI functionality.

 =======